UMDBPP/avr_ccsds_xbee/README.md

 The next part of the library is the CCSDS directory.
 This is NASA code that defines the CCSDS protocol.
 Here, we can find the packet structure that we use to hold our raw data.
 It has two options: command and telemetry.
 The command option is used if we want to send a command with some parameters to another system, and the telemetry is used if we want to send data to another system.

 An independent piece of the library is the timekeeper directory.
-The file in this directory has code that keeps track of time elapsed since it's initialization function is called.
+The files in this directory have code that keeps track of time elapsed since it's initialization function is called.

 The final part of the library is the ccsds_xbee directory.
 It is user facing.
 The ccsds_xbee files are there for creating a CCSDS packet and adding data to it.
 When finished, the user can use a send function that will use the xbee files to send the packet through the XBee module.
 These files also implement reading through a function that uses the uart_xbee files to read incoming bytes, decide whether they are CCSDS packets for command or telemetry.
 There are functions for each of those options to extract the corresponding information.
 In addition, the ccsds_xbee file also contains an initialization function that should be called by the user.
 There is one more file in this directory - add_tlm.h.
 This file is a utility piece so that users can easily add and extract data from byte arrays.
 It allows for the addition of any type of integer, and float/double.